Huckleberry Festival & 5k

 We skipped dinner and went straight to dessert that night with my fresh huckleberry pie while watching the Olympics :) I also made an AMAZING new healthy recipe with a friend last night, but I’ll save that for my next post.

-Posted on August 15, 2016, in Healthy Habits, Real Life Stuff, Running, travel and tagged 5k Fun Run, Country Running, Donnelly Idaho, healthy college blog, healthy college girl, Huckleberry Festival, Huckleberry Pie, Small Town Idaho, Summer Travel, Weekend Travel.
+Posted on August 15, 2016, in Healthy Lifestyle, Life Updates, Running, Travel & Vacations and tagged 5k Fun Run, Country Running, Donnelly Idaho, healthy college blog, healthy college girl, Huckleberry Festival, Huckleberry Pie, Small Town Idaho, Summer Travel, Weekend Travel.
 Bookmark the permalink.
 4 Comments.